olumidesan/scrabble/DevFlow.md

 - Refactor app to use proper React componentization
 - Cater for shaky connections.
 Currently, if connection gets lost, there are socketio errors
-- Fix shaky connection issue that causes turns not to be updated on both score and state/props
-- Game save feature (save board state and player rack, everything)
+- Game save feature (save board state and player rack, everything).
+Currently, if player refreshes his/her browser, the whole game has to be restarted
-- Ask for letter to use when a blank piece is played (modal) | check
-- Cummulate multiple emits within the same function into one | check
 - Improve scoring algorithm
 - Fix blank piece recording other than zero bug
 - Implement piece swapping